 Memory or Storage Unit

 This unit can store instructions, data, and intermediate results.
 This unit supplies information to other units of the computer when needed.
-It is also known as internal storage unit or the main memory or the primary storage or Random Access Memory (RAM).
+It is also known as the internal storage unit or the main memory or the primary storage or Random Access Memory (RAM).

 Its size affects speed, power, and capability.
 Primary memory and secondary memory are two types of memories in the computer.
 Functions of the memory unit are −